Ryan Whitney (ice hockey)

 Ryan Whitney (born February 19, 1983) is an American former professional ice hockey defenseman.
-He is an analyst on NHL Network and a co-host of the Barstool Sports hockey podcast Spittin' Chiclets with former NHL enforcer Paul Bissonnette.
-In 2019, New Amsterdam Vodka collaborated with Whitney to create a pink lemonade flavored vodka called Pink Whitney.
+He is currently the co-host of two Barstool Sports podcasts, Spittin' Chiclets with former NHL enforcer Paul Bissonnette and The Unnamed Show with Kirk Minihane & Dave Portnoy.
+In 2019, New Amsterdam collaborated with Whitney to create a pink lemonade-flavored vodka called Pink Whitney.

 Whitney represented the United States in international competitions, winning a silver medal at the 2010 Winter Olympics.

 Upon completing his freshman year at Boston University, Whitney was selected by the Pittsburgh Penguins fifth overall in the 2002 NHL Entry Draft.
 Following three seasons with the Penguins' minor league affiliate, the Wilkes-Barre/Scranton Penguins, Whitney played his NHL rookie season in 2005–06.
 Whitney remained in Pittsburgh for three-and-a-half seasons, helping the club to the 2008 Stanley Cup Finals.
-He was traded to the Edmonton Oilers in 2010 after a brief stint with the Anaheim Ducks.
+During the 2008-09 season, Whitney was traded mid-season to the Anaheim Ducks and played 1 1/2 seasons.
+During the 2009-10 season, Whitney was traded again mid-season to the Edmonton Oilers.
+Whitney completed 3 1/2 seasons with Edmonton and joined the Florida Panthers for one season 2013-14, his last NHL season.
 On September 20, 2015, Whitney announced his retirement from professional hockey.

 Playing career

 Early years

 As a youth, Whitney played in the 1997 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from the South Shore.

 Whitney enrolled at Thayer Academy, a college-prep school in Braintree, Massachusetts, in 1998, and logged significant playing time with their hockey team.
 Head Coach Jack Foley often paired Whitney, a freshman, with senior Brooks Orpik, his future rival in college (being on separate ends of the Boston College-Boston University Rivalry), and later his teammate on the Pittsburgh Penguins.
 Whitney's size and skill drew the attention of the USA Hockey National Team Development Program.
 After initially resisting the programs invitations, he left Thayer Academy for the program, based in Ann Arbor, Michigan, for his senior year of high school.

 After graduating from high school, Whitney accepted a full scholarship to play for Boston University under Jack Parker.
-In his freshman year, he recorded 21 points in 35 games and was named to the 2002 Hockey East All-Rookie Team.
+He recorded 21 points in 35 games in his freshman year and was named to the 2002 Hockey East All-Rookie Team.
 He was then selected by the Pittsburgh Penguins, as the fifth overall pick in the 2002 NHL Entry Draft.
 Upon completing his third year with Boston, he opted to forgo his senior year of college eligibility to turn professional.
 He was subsequently assigned by Pittsburgh to their American Hockey League (AHL) affiliate, the Wilkes-Barre/Scranton Penguins, for the 2004 Calder Cup Playoffs.
 He played in 20 games, recording 10 points, however, Wilkes-Barre/Scranton was defeated by the Milwaukee Admirals in the finals.

 Following his professional debut in the AHL playoffs, Whitney joined Wilkes-Barre/Scranton for the 2004–05 season.
 Under head coach Michel Therrien, Whitney played in 80 games in 2004–05, recording 41 points and 101 penalty minutes.